Comments

 - Style the Website with CSS or Tailwind CSSbashCopy code

-# Install Tailwind CSS npm install tailwindcss postcss autoprefixer npx tailwindcss init -p
+# Install Tailwind CSS npm install tailwindcss postcss autoprefixer npx tailwindcss init -p- Use global styles in

 - Configure Tailwind in